Three Lined Pencilfish - Nannostomus trifasciatus : Complete Fish Profile & Care Guide

 |TDS||18 - 215|

-The water will need a slightly acidic to neutral pH with a slightly higher temperature than the community aquarium.
-Adding an air-powered sponge filter or an air stone would also be beneficial to provide water movement and oxygenation.
+To optimize breeding success, it is advisable to maintain slightly acidic to neutral pH levels in the water, coupled with a slightly higher temperature than the community aquarium.
+Introducing an air-powered sponge filter or an air stone aids in ensuring proper water movement and oxygenation within the breeding tank.

 When aiming for group spawning, it is recommended to have approximately half a dozen individuals of each sex within the breeding tank.
 Conditioning these Pencilfish with a nutritious diet consisting of ample live and frozen foods is crucial before initiating the spawning process.
 This preparation helps facilitate successful breeding endeavours with minimal complications.
 Alternatively, pair spawning is another viable approach.
 To achieve this, it is prudent to condition separate groups of males and females in dedicated tanks, ensuring they receive a high-quality diet consisting of live and frozen foods.
 Once the females exhibit full egg development and the males display their most vibrant colours, it is advisable to select the healthiest female and the best-coloured male to introduce them to the breeding tank.
 The spawning process is expected to occur the following morning.

 Approximately 2 to 3 days after spawning, removing the adult fish from the breeding tank is recommended, allowing the eggs and subsequent fry to develop undisturbed.
 Around three days after the removal of the adults, the first signs of fry should become visible within the tank.
 During the initial stages, nourishing the fry with Paramecium or appropriately sized dry food is recommended.
 As the fry grows, transitioning them to suitable food sources, such as microworms or baby brine shrimp, becomes essential once they have attained a size suitable for their consumption.